nosana-ci/docs.nosana.io/docs/programs/jobs.md

 # Nosana Jobs <Badge type="tip" text="mainnet" vertical="middle" />

-The jobs program allows projects to post jobs, and nodes earn tokens by running jobs.
+The Nosana Jobs program allows projects to post pipeline jobs.
+It allows nodes in the Nosana Network to earn tokens by running those jobs.

 ## Program Information